RsyncProject/rsync/OLDNEWS.md

  - `--statistics` now shows memory heap usage on platforms that support mallinfo().

- - `The Ted T'so school of program optimization`: make progress visible and people will think it's faster.
+ - "The Ted T'so school of program optimization": make progress visible and people will think it's faster.
 (With `--progress`, rsync will show you how many files it has seen as it builds the `file_list`, giving some indication that it has not hung.)